djolear/nielsen_data_munging/README.md

 We also use a classification system from prior academic reasearch to classify foods as healthy or not.

 1. [The Effect of Supercenter-format Stores on the Healthfulness of Consumers' Grocery Purchases.
-(Richard Volpe, Abigail Okrent, & Ephraim Leibtag, 2013)] (https://onlinelibrary.wiley.com/doi/full/10.1093/ajae/aas132)
+By Richard Volpe, Abigail Okrent, & Ephraim Leibtag.
+Published in 2013.] (https://onlinelibrary.wiley.com/doi/full/10.1093/ajae/aas132)